• Skip to primary navigation

 Homemade Pumpkin Latte

 Are you a latte lover?
-This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and homemade spice blend.
+This homemade Pumpkin Latte uses natural ingredients.
+Real pumpkin puree and a homemade spice blend.
+No artificial flavouring here.

-With fall just around the corner, I am ready for all the pumpkin recipes.
+I am ready for all the pumpkin recipes.
 The soups, casseroles, and chilis.
 Of course, pumpkin pie is a must during the holidays.
-I bet you never thought of using pumpkin puree in coffee?
+I bet you never thought of using pumpkin puree in coffee.

 • pumpkin puree